wilsjame/weblog/docs/source/counting.rst

 Permutations
 ------------

-Start by counting the number of ways n elements can be ordered or permutated.
+Count the number of ways n elements can be ordered or permutated.

 Say n = 4: